immortalmind2016/air-quality/README.md

 - The queue consumer will invoke the job and fetch the air information from the external provider.
 - If the external provider is <strong>up</strong>, the queue consumer will store the air information in the database.
 - If the external provider is <strong>down</strong>, the queue consumer will pause the queue.
-- We will check if there're completed jobs in the last 30 minutes
+- We will check if there're failed jobs in the last 30 minutes
   - If no failed jobs, we will resume the queue, as it means we waited for 30 minutes, So the external provider may be available now.